 Feeling fit and healthy?

-From an insurer’s point of view, if you have a health condition you might be more likely to need medical help while you’re travelling.
+From a providers' point of view, if you have a health condition you might be more likely to need medical help while you’re travelling.
 So some conditions might make your insurance more expensive but this isn’t always the case with all conditions.

 As part of buying and comparing insurance, you can expect to be asked some questions about your health and to state the names of any medical conditions you have.

-It’s important that you do list any medical conditions and give insurers all the information they need because, if not, you might be charged more by your insurer or not be covered.
+It’s important that you do list any medical conditions and give providers all the information they need because, if not, you might be charged more by your provider or not be covered.
 If your insurer finds out that the medical emergency you had on your trip was linked to a condition you already had, they might not cover you or add a cost.

 Compare and save!